muratk5n/thirdwave/en/README.md

-Units boe are barrels of oil, mb, or mboe is million barrels, for gas they use boe too - in terms of energy they calculated the equivalent amount from gas volume into barrels.
+Units boe are barrels of oil, mb, or mboe is million barrels, for gas they use boe too - in terms of energy they calculated the equivalent amount from gas volume into barrels, so oil and gas can be measured in same units.
 Gboe is billions of barrels.

 ---